 “You don’t need to be an expert in order to achieve satisfactory investment returns.”

 At first glance, this may appear to be in conflict with another Buffett aphorism: “Never invest in a business you can’t understand.”
 But really, it comes down to knowing your limitations, doing appropriate due diligence and acting according to a plan.
 As Buffett himself illustrated with his own investments, enlisting the help of outside experts is a prudent move when you don’t believe your knowledge is sufficient.

-In his 2013 shareholder letter, Buffett underscored the fact that he was not concerned with the day-to-day valuations of his two forays into real estate.
+One final thought: In his 2013 shareholder letter, Buffett underscored the fact that he was not concerned with the day-to-day valuations of his two forays into real estate.
 He was focused on the long haul, not on the vagaries of the economy or fluctuations in interest rates.
 “I can’t remember what the headlines or pundits were saying at the time,” he wrote.
 “Whatever the chatter, corn would keep growing in Nebraska and students would flock to NYU.”
 It’s not among his famous quotes, but it is exactly the type of philosophy you need to bring to the search for profitable real estate opportunities – and to the negotiating table.